djalbat/inference/README.md

 * Sometimes a component needs to filter updates in some way and/or pass updates down to its children.

-In order ot address both of these requirements, it is recommended that you call an `updateHandler()` mixin and tailor its body to the job at hand.
+In order ot address both of these requirements, it is recommended that you create an `updateHandler()` mixin and tailor it to the job at hand.
 The above pattern therefore becomes the following:
 ```js
 class MyComponent extends Component {
   componentDidMount() {